Advocate Zero Bug Policy in Your Projects!

 Let us categorize the bugs you have and deal with them accordingly.

-1. You have a few critical bugs that crash the system or don’t have a workaround.
+You have a few critical bugs that crash the system or do not have a workaround.
 Prioritize and fix those.
 Your customers will be very thankful.
 Fix at least a handful of these critical problems in each sprint.

-Bugs have a tendency to become obsolete pretty quickly in applications that are updated frequently.
+Bugs tend to become obsolete pretty quickly in applications that are updated frequently.
 The steps to reproduce them become irrelevant, the functionality changes, the impact of the bug often gets lower.

 Please, do not waste your time trying to update the documentation related to these bugs.
 You may lose a few valid ones, but trust me, someone will report it again if it is still happening.